sanjay900/VIIPER/docs/getting-started/installation.md

 # Installation

+VIIPER _currently_ comes in a single flavor:

+- a standalone executable that exposes an API over TCP.
+- There will eventually be a shared-library version (libVIIPER) that you can link against directly from your application.
+For more information, see [FAQ](https://github.com/Alia5/VIIPER#why-is-this-a-standalone-executable-that-i-have-to-interface-via-tcp-and-not-a-shared-object-library-in-itself)

 ## Requirements

 VIIPER relies on USBIP.
-You must have USBIP installed on your system.
+You must have a USBIP-Client implementation available on your system to use VIIPER's virtual devices.

 ### Linux